Cover your Assets: Manage Risks and Plan for Your Future

 Below are the things you can do to keep what you've got safe from theft and accidents, plus how to safely take care of all the extra money you'll have now that you are sticking to a budget.

-Keep a System for Personal Financial Records
+Keep a System for Your Financial Records

 It is a good idea to keep hard copies and digital copies of your financial records.
 If any financial records include your Social Security number, account numbers, or other information that is personally identifiable, make sure these records are kept secure in a safe or a password protected file.